Free Matched Bet Starting Guide (2) – The Best Sign-Up Tactics & Place Qualifying Bet

 Anyhow, once your Betfair sportsbook is gubbed, it’s high time to start using the exchange function aggressively together with SMarkets.
 Don’t worry, Betfair will gubb your Sportsbook but Never Gub Your Exchange.

 Unlike bookmakers, historically, bet exchange is not aggressive in providing promotion.
 However, both Betdaq & Matchbook periodically provides juicy promotion such as 0 Commission in the specific sports category, regularly.

 Betdaq – The standard commission is 5%, same as Betfair.
 But Betdaq started “0” commission for Any Tennis Games.
-Thus, you want to make the best use of this offer for any Tennis matched betting.
+But Betdaq started 2% commission from Feb 2018 (looks it’s a permanent change) to regain their losing ground to the competitions.
+So, it’s a good chance to take up this exchange by making the best use of the latest offer;

 Matchbook – The standard commission is 1.7% but it applies NOT ONLY to winning bets (applying only to winning bets is the case for all the other exchanges) BUT ALSO to LOOSING BETS.
 So, obviously how this affects varies from punter to punter.
 Assuming you as a matched better’s win & loss at exchange is 50:50, the return could be equivalent to SMarket’s 2% commission.
 The benefit is they run 0 Commission for specific sports category such as All Horse Races periodically.
 So, we should keep our eye on their offers;

 BTW, Betfair also started periodical promotion such as 2% Commission for All Premier League Matches;